nafisagung222/profile/README.md

 # Hi 👋 I'm a Web Programmer

-I am a web programmer with experience in building web-based applications using PHP and CodeIgniter framework.
+I am a web programmer with hands-on experience in developing and maintaining web-based applications, primarily using PHP and the CodeIgniter framework.
-I focus on developing structured, maintainable, and secure systems for business and internal applications.
+My work focuses on building clean, maintainable, and secure backend systems that support real business processes.

+I am accustomed to working with structured codebases, relational databases, and collaborative development workflows.

 ---